cherrypy/cherrypy/sphinx/source/intro/concepts/basics.rst

 When the application is executed, the CherryPy server is started with the default configuration.
 It will listen on ``localhost`` at port ``8080``.
-These defaults can be overridden by using a configuration file (more on this later).
+These defaults can be overridden by using a configuration file or dictionary (more on this later).

 Finally, the web server receives the request for the URL ``http://localhost:8080``.
 It searches for the best method to handle the